Troyciv/PT_ConjugationTrainer_Anki/README.md

 It contains 73 most common verbs with conjugations in presente, pretérito perfeito and pretérito imperfeito (for imperfeito cards types are not written yet).
 Goal is to cover the top 500 verbs.

+##What it contains

+* a ready to use Anki deck .apkg file
+* raw data of verb conjugations in various formats: ods,xlsx,csv

 ## What you need